How to light a log fire - tips to get those fireplace logs crackling

-Before you begin, we assume you have kept your fire appliance in good order and have had it maintained too.
-Your chimney should be cleaned bi-annually by a qualified chimney sweep and the place where you wish to light your fire must have suitable and adequate ventilation.
+Before you begin the process of lighting your log fire, ensure that your appliance is in good working order.
+Your chimney should be cleaned bi-annually by a qualified chimney sweep, and the place where you wish to light your log fire must have suitable and adequate ventilation.

 Rake the grate

-Rake the grate using your poker and get rid of all old ash so that it falls into the ash pan underneath.
-Using the brush, sweep away any remaining ash too so that your fireplace and hearth is clean.
-Don't clear out the grate completely (just get rid of the ash and small cinders) as you may have some part-burnt pieces of logs, firewood or solid fuel left and these are ideal to help get your new fire off to a good start.
+Rake the grate using your poker and allow any old ash to fall into the ash pan below.
+Using the brush, sweep away any remaining ash, leaving your fireplace and hearth clean.
+Don't clear out the grate completely (just get rid of the ash and small cinders) as you may have some part-burnt pieces of fireplace logs, firewood or solid fuel left and these are ideal to help get your new log fire off to a good start.

 Empty the Ash Pan